Welcome to Faith Bible Church!

 News!

 Ladies Bible Study, 6-7 p.m. every Monday @ Faith Bible Church.
-Nancy Hicks leads a study in God’s Word about our identity in Christ.
+Nancy Hicks leads a study in God’s Word focusing on the women of the Bible.
 Invite your friends and join this life-transforming fellowship focused on the issues women face in our world today.
-On break until February

 Men of Faith meets at 6:45 a.m. to 7:45 a.m. every Tuesday morning in the lobby at Faith Bible Church.
 "As iron sharpens iron," men are invited to sharpen one another in the middle of each week before work during a time of mutual encouragement, Bible study, and prayer (coffee provided).